gstsdev/armor-lib/README.md

 ### A little talk about using templates

-Armor offers a native extension for templates called _ArmorTemplating_.
-It provides two classes: `TemplateManager`, which is responsible for loading templates from their directories, and `Template`, which is the template object itself.
+Armor offers a native extension for templates called _ArmorUI_.
+It provides (for now) two classes: `TemplateManager`, which is responsible for loading templates from their directories, and `Template`, which is the template object itself.
 It works like that:

 ```php
 /**